Loghse/Norway_kommune_macro_analysis/README.md

-# Norway_kommune_macro_analysis
+# Norway kommune analysis
-Exploratory analysis of macro level socio economic conditions among Norwegian kommunes
+Exploratory analysis of socio economic conditions among Norwegian kommunes

 Following is an exploratory analysis on socio economic conditions in Norway across various municipalities.
 Some of the interesting questions I would like to raise and attempt to find answers to are :